MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 > [!NOTE]
 > This capability is currently rolling out in preview for built-in labeling, and in various stages of release across the platforms.
 Identify the minimum versions of Outlook that support this feature by using the [capabilities table for Outlook](#sensitivity-label-capabilities-in-outlook) on this page, and the row **Label inheritance from email attachments**.

 Turn on email inheritance for when users attach labeled documents or labeled emails to an email message that isn't manually labeled.
 With this configuration, a sensitivity label is dynamically selected for the email message, based on the sensitivity labels that are applied to the attachments.
 The [highest priority label](sensitivity-labels.md#label-priority-order-matters) is dynamically selected.

 Whether this label inheritance will override an existing label on the email message:

 - When an email message has been manually labeled, that label won't be replaced by label inheritance from email attachments.

-- For built-in labeling but not the Azure Information Protection (AIP) unified labeling client, label inheritance from email attachments will replace a lower priority sensitivity label that is automatically applied or applied as a default label, but won't override a higher priority label.
+- Label inheritance from email attachments will replace a lower priority sensitivity label that is automatically applied or applied as a default label, but won't override a higher priority label.

 The configuration option is named **Email inherits highest priority label from attachment(s)** in the sensitivity label policy.
 The attachment must be a physical file, and can't be a link to a file (for example, a link to a file on Microsoft SharePoint or OneDrive).